Last updated on April 14th, 2023.

 There are subdivisions of Scots in different areas of the country, and depending on the location you will hear Scots referred to as Doric, Lallans, Buchan, Dundonian, Glesca, and Shetlandic.
 All variations are collectively known as the Scots language.

 Meanwhile, only around 60,000 people speak fluent Scottish Gaelic, mainly in the Highlands and the islands where it is routinely taught in schools.

 How many official languages does Scotland have?

-There are 3 official languages spoken in Scotland today – English, Scots, and Scottish Gaelic.
+There are 3 official native languages spoken in scotland today – English, Scots, and Scottish Gaelic.

 Although English is by far the most spoken language in Scotland, during the last census it was discovered that over 150 languages are spoken in total in Scottish homes the length and breadth of the country.

 In addition to Scottish Gaelic (which only gained royal assent as an official Scottish language in 2005), Scottish people communicate in an Old English dialect known as Scots, British Sign Language, and a variety of minority languages used by immigrants.

 Information gathered in the 2011 census showed that 57,000 people living in Scotland speak Gaelic, while 23,000 said they could understand Gaelic but could not read, write, or speak it.